Skip to main content

 Rain Barrels

-Community Learning Garden:
+Community Learning Garden

 The stormwater management system in the Community Learning Garden includes terraces and a water reclamation and reuse system.
 Stormwater is absorbed by a swale at the eastern edge of the terraced gardens where a 2,600-gallon cistern stores the water.
 A solar-powered pump brings the reclaimed water to seven 50-gallon rain barrels that irrigate rows of raised planters.
 Two additional rain barrels sit at the top of the garden terrace, provide water to 2,100 square feet of planting area.
 The terrace system begins with a raised garden bed made from permeable pavers then continues down the natural grade.